 - 24. The term "participant" used anywhere in the Application and Adoption Agreement has the same meaning as "Depositor" used in this Custodial Agreement. - 25.
 Notwithstanding any other provision of this Agreement, specifically including but not limited to paragraph 3 of Article V and Article VII, a spouse beneficiary shall have available all death benefits options available under current section 408(a) even if the spouse is not the sole beneficiary. - 26.
 Notwithstanding any other provision of this Agreement or the Application and Adoption Agreement, including any designation by Depositor thereon, the account being established by the Depositor pursuant to the Application and Adoption Agreement is not and may not be a Roth Conversion IRA.
-Any reference on the Application and Adoption and Adoption and Adoption from the Depositor and shall not be interpreted to establish a Roth Conversion IRA subject to Article I.
+Any reference on the Application and Adoption Agreement to "conversion" is for purposes of clarifying instructions from the Depositor and shall not be interpreted to establish a Roth Conversion IRA subject to Article I.